-Before you search elsewhere, take advantage of the research we've already done for you.
-Formerly known as Field Guides, References tabs contain links to external articles, titles from the NAR Library eBooks collection, websites, statistics, and other material to provide a comprehensive overview of perspectives on each topic.
+NAR Library & Archives has already done the research for you.
+References (formerly Field Guides) offer links to articles, eBooks, websites, statistics, and more to provide a comprehensive overview of perspectives.
 EBSCO articles (E) are available only to NAR members and require a password.

 Legal & Policy Issues

-Create a social media usage policy, (National Association of REALTORS®).
+Create a Social Media Usage Policy (National Association of REALTORS®)

 Blogging for Business